stader-labs/bnbX/agents/suspicious-amount-agent/README.md

-# BNBx Suspicious Amount Bot
+# BNBx Suspicious Amount Agent

 ## Description

-This bot alerts when
+This agent alerts when

 - BNBx is minted in large amount
 - User unstakes large amount of BNBx